Corpus Christi Maritime Lawyers

 - Ship repairmen

-How Does the Jones Act Differ from the LHWCA?
+How Does the LHWCA Differ from the Jones Act?

 The goal of the Jones Act and the LHWCA is to provide injury compensation for a specific group of workers.
 However, the outlined group of employees differs between both acts.
-Under the LHWCA, maritime workers who do not “directly aid in function or mission of a sea vessel” are covered.
-Meanwhile, the Jones Act covers employees who “directly aid the function or mission of a sea vessel”.
+Under the LHWCA, maritime workers who do not “directly aid the function or mission of a sea vessel” are covered.
+Meanwhile, the Jones Act covers employees who do “directly aid the function or mission of a sea vessel.”

 Who is excluded from the LHWCA?